Links on SoundGuys may earn us a commission. Learn more.

 Should you buy the Jabra Elite 4 Active?

 While these earbuds may not have flashy stand-out features, the Jabra Elite 4 Active delivers where it matters most.
-Good isolation and noise cancelling, along with a pleasant frequency response ensure you will enjoy how your music sounds in any environment.
+Good isolation and decent noise canceling, along with a pleasant frequency response, ensure you will enjoy how your music sounds in any environment.

-At this price, you’ll be hard-pressed to find any other true wireless earbuds that offer the level of durability and customization of the Jabra Elite 4 Active.
-Athletes and the physically disinclined alike will appreciate the all-around performance of these earbuds.
+At this price point, you’ll be hard-pressed to find any other true wireless earbuds that offer the level of durability and customization of the Jabra Elite 4 Active.
+Athletes and the physically disinclined alike will appreciate these earbuds’ all-around performance.

 Depending on your ears, you may experience some comfort issues, especially when using the onboard earbud controls.
 You also don’t get some quality of life features like wireless charging or auto-pause, though at this price beggars can’t be choosers.